KarlaAArevalo/AWS-Cloud-Scoping/README.md

-<h2>The following projects are a list of PCI DSS violation findings.
+<h2>The following examples are a list of PCI DSS violation findings.
 This list includes the PCI gap/finding, requirements that are currently being violated, and an action that will remedy the gap.
-There also are some recommendations included in this report for issues that could become an issue if not managed properly.
+There also are some recommendations included in this examples for issues that could become an issue if not managed properly.

 </h2>
 <br />